 “Tired Papa,” and I carry him the rest of the way.

 He marvels at the snow from the vantage point of the chairlift as we head towards the Roundhouse Lodge on Whistler Mountain.
 The fatigue is forgotten.
 His tiny skis clap together in delight at the views while I make sure to hold onto him extra tight.
-I live in the moment with him and enjoy the spectacular vistas of the place we now call home.
+It’s not easy to ski with a toddler, but I live in the moment with him and enjoy the spectacular vistas of the place we now call home.

 We live at the base of Creekside Gondola in a small one-bedroom apartment.
 For the same price, we could have a house on the outskirts of Montreal with tons of space.
 But we wouldn’t have all this.
 White capped peaks, crisp mountain air and views like few other places on earth.
 We believe that this big, mountain playground is the perfect place to raise a child.

 When we get off the lift, Mummy is waiting inside the Roundhouse Lodge armed with a hot chocolate.
 We peel off his layers, which is a challenging task as he wriggles to reach for his cocoa.
 An hour later and Mikio’s still sipping on his drink, savouring the sweetness.
 We don’t rush him.
 He states, matter-of-factly:

 “I skied!
 Just like Papa!”

 Yes you did.
 He lays his head on his arms on the table, and his eyes begin to droop.
 He crawls into his stroller, and before we can count to ten, he’s snoring.
 We’ve been back on the mountain with Mikio several times since his first go and each one lasts a little longer as we learn together what works and what doesn’t when it comes to learning how to ski with a toddler.

 Here Are Our Tips on How to Ski With a Toddler in Whistler: